x0ry/unduckw10/README.md

 # unduckw10.ps1
 A script to constantly end "optional" processes.

-# you know what it is, run it in powershell with a dot slash.
+# you know what it is, run it with a dot slash.